koii-network/docs/concepts/encryption/intro.md

 In this section, we will learn how to encrypt and decrypt messages using Solana and Ethereum keys.

 :::info
-Check out [Encryption Package](https://www.npmjs.com/package/solana-encryption) on npm.
+Check out the [Encryption Package](https://www.npmjs.com/package/solana-encryption) on npm.

 :::